Honoring the

 When the land is no longer seen as sacred or alive, care and responsibility fade — and so do the cultures and ecosystems rooted in that relationship.

-Many of today’s biggest challenges — biodiversity loss, damaged ecosystems, disappearing cultures, and weakened communities — are tied to this loss of connection.
 These are systemic, place-based problems, yet we try to address them with standardized solutions that ignore the unique spirit, knowledge, and living fabric of each region.

 Our Vision